-My village had become so ragged that, after an absence of 15 years, I still recognized some of the hand-me-down dresses the little girls had worn to the service.
+My village had become so ragged that, after an absence of 15 years, I still recognized some of the hand-medown dresses the little girls had worn to the service.

 As I walked from the church, children grasping each of my hands, people rushed to hug me.
+The lone church bell clanged.

 Outside, in the shade of the mango, palm and eucalyptus trees, I looked for a man I had prayed would still be alive.
 And there he was, returning my grin.